catalog header

 MS.Tax Prerequisite Grading Policy:

-The MACC 500 prerequisite courses are not Satisfactory/Non-Satisfactory.
+The MACC 500 prerequisite courses are Satisfactory/Non-Satisfactory.
 The grading policy will remain the same with traditional letter grades.
-If a student earns a "C-" or lower in a MACC 500 level course, it will be treated as an "F" and no credit will be given.
-The failing grade will be calculated into the overall graduate GPA on the student transcript.
-If a student re-takes the MACC 500 level class and successfully passes it the second time, then the failing grade will remain on the transcript, but will be removed from the overall graduate GPA calculation and credit will be given.
+If a student earns a "C-" or lower in a MACC 500 level course, it will be treated as a Non-Satisfactory (NS) and no credit will be given.
+The “NS” grade has the same effect on the GPA as an “F” (failing).

 Degree Requirements